 For example, the statistical association between organizational project management maturity and PMO legitimacy does not reveal the nature of the relationship between the two variables.
 It may well be that the PMO is highly considered in an organization that is mature in project management because project management is valued in this organization.
 On the other hand, it may be that a high-performing PMO has raised the level of project management maturity in the organization.
 Likewise, a PMO in an organization that is mature in project management and has a supportive organizational culture is likely to have more influence on decisions than in a less mature and less supportive organization.
-The relation is likely to be circular and selfreinforcing, with the high-performing PMO contributing to the level of project management and the PMO are valued.
+The relation is likely to be circular and self-reinforcing, with the high-performing PMO contributing to the level of project management maturity and to the organizational context in which both project management and the PMO are valued.
 Mutually reinforcing relationships exist among all of the variables in this group, including PMO performance.

-THE STRONG STATISTICAL ASSOCIATIONS among the percentage of projects and of project managers within the PMO, the PMO's decisionmaking authority, the supportiveness of the organizational culture, the project management maturity of the organization and the PMO's legitimacy or relevance is indicative of a general tendency in the overall population of PMOs.
+THE STRONG STATISTICAL ASSOCIATIONS among the percentage of projects and of project managers within the PMO, the PMO's decision-making authority, the supportiveness of the organizational culture, the project management maturity of the organization and the PMO's legitimacy or relevance is indicative of a general tendency in the overall population of PMOs.
 Those responsible for the implementation, restructuring or management of PMOs should be mindful that this tendency exists but should also be aware that basing decisions on this general tendency may be inappropriate in many organizational contexts.
 The existence of this general tendency should also serve as a guide for further work to better understand PMOs and their contribution to organizational performance.